-SB 1477 directs a portion of IOU auction proceeds to fund two building decarbonization programs: the Building Initiative for Low-Emissions Development (BUILD) Program and the Technology and Equipment for Clean Heating (TECH) Initiative.
+Technology and Equipment for Clean Heating (TECH) Initiative.
 BUILD focuses on increasing electrification in new buildings, and TECH aims to electrify space and water heating, especially in existing buildings.
 Both programs benefit ratepayers and reduce GHG emissions by transitioning California homes away from fossil natural gas and toward low-carbon electricity.

 The programs are defined by SB 1477 and directed by CPUC Decision 20-03-027.9 SB 1477 requires that, for each budget year starting July 1, 2019, and ending June 30, 2023, \$50 million of combined IOU auction proceeds be set aside to fund BUILD and TECH.
-Each IOU contributes its share of auction proceeds to these programs in proportion to its share of total IOU allocated allowances. \$50 million represents about 8% of 2022 IOU auction proceeds.
-Through the end of the 2022 calendar year, the IOUs have spent \$53 million on BUILD and TECH incentives and administrative, outreach, and education costs. \$122 million of auction proceeds reserved for BUILD and TECH remains for future program expenditures.
+Each IOU contributes its share of auction proceeds to these programs in proportion to its share of total IOU allocated allowances.
+The total of \$200 million reserved for these programs represents about 6% of total IOU auction proceeds through 2023.
+Through the end of the 2023 calendar year, the IOUs have spent \$85 million on BUILD and TECH incentives and administrative, outreach, and education costs. \$115 million of auction proceeds remains unspent and is reserved for future BUILD and TECH program expenditures.